 Kalecki is implicitly describing a multiplier process in which “production will be finally pushed up to the point where the increase in profits will be equal to the increase in expenditure on investment and capitalist consumption”.

 This can be made explicit by assuming a form for the capitalists’ consumption function.
 For instance, if CP = A + qP, where A is autonomous consumption and q is the capitalists’ propensity to consume out of profit, we can obtain P = (A + I)/(1 – q).

 The logic can be extended to a more elaborate model that includes government, worker saving and an external sector.
-Kalecki’s profit equation in that case shows that profit will be the sum of capitalist expenditures, the budget deficit and net exports, minus worker saving.
+Kalecki’s profit equation in that case shows realized profit to be the sum of capitalist expenditures, the government deficit and net exports, minus worker saving.
 Causation, for Kalecki, will run from the autonomous expenditures to profit.